Goodwife: England

-The address “goodman/goodwife” was already declining in popularity by the 1700s in England.
+The address Goodwife was already declining in popularity by the 1700s in England.
 By this time, the address meant little to nothing; there is evidence of those who had commonly used the form of address now requested to be called Master or Mistress.
-Also, around this time, people were listing no address or “Goodman/Goodwife” interchangeably.
+Also, around this time, people were listing no address or Goodwife interchangeably.

 While this term was to denote women of high social standing, there were terms for women above these.
 Above Goodwife was Madam and above that was Dame.
-Despite “goodwife” indicating lower social status than Madam or Dame, it was not considered an insult to address someone of lower status as Goodwife during times of high usage in England.
-It was “an indication of good neighborliness.”
-However, in Evelina, Captain Mervin uses the term to insult his wife, who, as a member of the gentry, should be referred to as 'Madame' or 'Mistress'.
+Despite Goodwife indicating lower social status than Madam or Dame, it was not considered an insult to address someone of lower status as Goodwife during times of high usage in England.
+It was "an indication of good neighborliness".
+However, in the 1778 novel Evelina, Captain Mervin uses the term to insult his wife, who, as a member of the gentry, should be referred to as Madame or Mistress.

 Shift towards "Mistress"

-Goodwife is one of the many forms of address towards women at the time.
-While Goodwife and Mistress were used at the same point, there was a noticeable shift from calling women “Goodwife” to “Mistress” and ultimately the usage of goodwife faded out around the 18th century.
+Goodwife was one of the many forms of address towards women at the time.
+While Goodwife and Mistress were used at the same point, there was a noticeable shift from calling women Goodwife to Mistress and ultimately the usage of Goodwife faded out around the 18th century.
 However, there is evidence that points towards Goodwife being used longer than Goodman.

 Regardless, the term did fade into obscurity all the same.
 This shifted as Puritan ideals were not held in such high regards, especially as the legal system moved towards secular trends in both England and New England.

-In England, the term “Goodwife” was not used by 1700.
-By 1780, the forms of address “Master/Mister” and “Miss(tress)” were used almost universally despite social differences.
-The only exception is that those women of especially high social status were called “Lady.”
+In England, the term Goodwife was not used by 1700.
+By 1780, the forms of address Master or Mister and Miss(tress) were used almost universally despite social differences.
+The only exception is that those women of especially high social status were called Lady.

-In modern use, 'Goody' is generally associated with witches, probably as a result of Eunice Cole and Sarah Osborne and other women accused of witchcraft being referred to as 'Goody' rather than by their first names.
+In modern use, Goody is generally associated with witches, probably as a result of Eunice Cole and Sarah Osborne and other women accused of witchcraft being referred to as Goody rather than by their first names.
 Several of the Ramtops Witches in Terry Pratchett's Discworld novels are given the title.